bard-rr/replayer-app/README.md

 ## Setup

 Clone the open source repository from [here](https://github.com/bard-rr/replayer-app).
-After installing dependancies in the `api` directory, you can run the application from the `api` directory with the following command:
+After installing the required software above and the dependancies in the `api` directory, you can run the application from the `api` directory with the following command:

 `npm run start`

-The api will run on port `3003` and will serve our React ui using files from the `/api/build` directory.
+The api will run on port `3003` and will serve our React ui using static files from the `/api/build` directory.
 The source code for our React application lives in the `ui` directory of this repo.

 ## Website